1992 Hooters 500: Legacy

 This race is considered the transition from the old age of NASCAR to the new age.
 As veteran and 7-time champion Richard Petty retired, and the future 4-time champion Jeff Gordon made his cup series debut.
 This is also the only race in NASCAR history to feature Petty, Gordon, and Dale Earnhardt taking the green flag together.
 All three are considered among the best NASCAR drivers of all time.
 In total, nine former or future NASCAR Winston Cup champions drove in the race; Morgan Shepherd was a former Late Model Sportsman Series champion; and Mike Skinner (who failed to qualify) would eventually win the 1995 Truck Series championship – accounting for 11 NASCAR touring series champions entered in the event.

 The race took place on the old "classic oval" configuration of Atlanta Motor Speedway.
 Later, Atlanta was re-configured to a quad-oval layout, and the start/finish line was moved to the old backstretch.

 This was perhaps Junior Johnson's last hurrah as a team owner, as his cars never contended for a championship again.
-Elliott returned for 1993 but did not win a race for the first time since 1983, finishing eighth in the points.
-After winning a race with Elliott in 1994, along with two wins by Jimmy Spencer in the #27 McDonald's Ford, Budweiser ended its longtime sponsorship of the #11 and joined Hendrick Motorsports for 1995 to sponsor Ken Schrader.
-Elliott then left the team and took the McDonald's sponsorship with him to start his own team, causing the #27 team to disband.
-Brett Bodine would sign on to drive the #11 with Lowe's sponsorship for 1995, then purchase the team the next year outright.
+Elliott returned for the next two seasons, recording an eighth-place points finish in 1993 despite not winning a race, which was Johnson's last top ten finish in the points as an owner.
+The team won their final races in 1994, with Elliott scoring a victory at the Southern 500 and Jimmy Spencer winning the Pepsi 400 and DieHard 500.
+After that, Elliott left to form his own team and took Spencer's sponsor, McDonald's, with him, while Budweiser ended its relationship with the team to join Hendrick Motorsports.
+Johnson would bring in Brett Bodine for 1995, then sell the team to him outright following the season.

 The 1992 season was also considered Dale Earnhardt's worst season of his career, finishing outside of the top ten in points, with only one win all season.
 He led the race early, but pitted at a yellow and fell a lap down.
 After battling back to the lead lap, he brushed the wall and finished 26th.
 He would bounce back in 1993 and 1994, winning the Winston Cup again in both years.
+This race was also the last that he would run with Kirk Shelmerdine as his crew chief; Andy Petree, who was Harry Gant's crew chief for this race, would take control in 1993 and guide Earnhardt to his next two championship runs.

 Capping off the season with an 8th-place finish, Jimmy Hensley locked up the 1992 Rookie of the Year award.
 The rookie race for 1992 was mostly uncompetitive, however, as Hensley won by a large margin.
 All of the eligible rookies ran only partial schedules in 1992.